CluckeyMcCormick/fictional-guacamole/FicGuac/status/README.md

 ##### `get_scalable_particles`
 Returns an array of particle effects for this status effect.
 These must be loaded `ScalableParticleBlueprint` resources.
 If you wish to use a preconstructed particle effect, do not add it to this array - add it as a child of the deriving scene's node.

+### Signals
+##### `condition_expired`
+Emitted when the `LifetimeTimer` expires/finishes/runs out of time.
+Indicates that the status effect has run it's course and should be removed.
+Emits with the corresponding status effect.

+##### `dot_damaged`
+Emitted when the `DamageIntervalTimer` expires/finishes/runs out of time.
+Indicates that the status effect is dealing damage.
+Emits with the corresponding status effect and the damage value (which will be *DOT Damage*).

 ## StatMod
 An individual `StatMod` instance defines a single modification against a stat.
 The different types of `StatMod` classes have different behaviors - i.e. they modify values using different calculations.
 This is the base `StatMod` class, and defines a modifier that just adds a given value to stat.
 This value is not interpreted in any extra way, it's just straight-added.